CyberShadow/cirun/README.md

   Alternatively, run `dub run cirun` to fetch, build and run from source.

-- To get started, run `cirun` once.
+- To get started, run `cirun init`.
   A template configuration file will be created for you to fill out.

 - Instructions for integrating with software forge or web server software